humberto-ortiz/megaprobe-lab/content/josefina.md

 #Weekly Reports
 ##Second semester

+##Week 8: 3/6/17 - 3/12/17

+Since transcript families group transcripts by their shared sequence, I have been reading papers about de-brujin graphs to understand CTB's methos for creating transcript families.

+##Week 7: 2/27/17 - 3/5/17

+I have been preparing the shmlast presentation for the journal club.

 ##Week 6: 2/20/17 - 2/26/17
 Current task: get the contig ids given a file with new ids and the corresponding transcript.